JaydenYip3/b09-a2/README.md

 This is the output of summary and threshold tags, it is represented by PID   (# of FDs).

+>make

+This will automatically run the redundant compile line:

+>gcc -Werror -Wall -std=c99 -D_GNU_SOURCE  -o output a2.c

+And to remove the ouptput file you can use

+>make clean

+This will get rid of the output file.

 # 8. Test cases
 A significant testcase I used was
 >./output --per-process